microsoft/lisa/docs/write_test/write_case.md

 ### Features

-This feature needs to be declared in the test requirements of the test suite or test case, as shown below.
-This means that the test case requires this feature, and if the feature is not available in the environment, this test case will be skipped.
+The `feature` needs to be declared in the requirements of the test suite or test case, as shown below.
+It means that the test case requires the feature, and if the feature is not available in the environment, the test case will be skipped.

 ```python
 @TestCaseMetadata(